bcrowell/dorcas/README.md

 * force_location - This is similar to prefer_cluster, but for example `"force_location":[["ψ",123,456]]` would
         force the software to match the character close to pixel coordinates (123,456).
 This is useful when the seed font has a particular character that is a very poor match to the image's font.
 Normally in such a case you will need to set the threshold to a very low value as well.
+The need to do these things may actually indicate a problem with a red mask that is not close enough to the character, i.e., the kerning in the real document is tighter than estimated by the software.

 * no_matching - Doing `"no_matching":true` means that the necessary patterns will be created simply be rendering the seed font, not by looking for matches to the seed font in an actual image of text.
 This can be used if